-DATE: Saturday, August 25th.
+DATE: Monday, August 26th.

-MAP: Not necessary, but I took Northern Vermont Hiking Trails.
+MAP: Northern Vermont Hiking Trails.

 LUNCH: Snacks on the summit—apple, super-dark chocolate, more trail mix.

 UPS: (1) Beaver pond near Tillotson camp; (2) summit views—of course!
 (3) laying out on a very comfortable summit rock and admiring the few, high clouds.